Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-M4OewQoE91A.md

 ### Transcript

-> uh are we going to add bigger storage companies i don't know if you feel that we should though yeah i don't think we wish but yeah qa site but we also don't know
+> are we going to add bigger storage companies i don't know if you feel that we should though yeah i don't think we wish but yeah qa site but we also don't know